-Where the minimum investment levels allow, initial investments can only be made by sending a completed application form to the ACD's Transfer Agency Team at 177 Bothwell Street, Glasgow, G2 7ER, either (i) accompanied by a cheque (up to a maximum value of £50,000) or (ii) having made a telegraphic transfer to the ACD's bank account.
-Application forms are available from the ACD.
-The ACD will accept written instructions accompanied by a cheque or on receipt of a payment by telegraphic transfer on subsequent transactions which can be carried out by writing to the ACD's Transfer Agency.
+Where minimum investment levels allow, shares can be purchased by sending a completed application form to the ACD's Transfer Agency Team at 177 Bothwell Street, Glasgow, G2 7ER, either (i) accompanied by a cheque (up to a maximum of £50,000) or (ii) having made a telegraphic transfer to the ACD's bank account.
+The ACD will accept telephone instructions from FCA regulated entities or written instructions accompanied by payment for subsequent transactions which can be carried out by telephoning the ACD's Transfer Agency Team on 0141 222 1150 or by writing to the ACD.
 The ACD may accept applications to purchase shares by electronic communication.
 Electronic communication does not include email.
-Subsequent transactions will be processed as at the next Dealing Day.
+Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information.

-Valid applications to purchase Shares in the Company will be processed at the Share price calculated, based on the Net Asset Value per Share, at the next Valuation Point following receipt of the application, except in the case where dealing in the Company has been suspended as set out in paragraph 4.10.
+Valid applications to purchase Shares in the Company will be processed at the Share price calculated, based on the Net Asset Value per Share, at the next Valuation Point following receipt of the application, except in the case where dealing in the Company has been suspended as set out in paragraph 4.11.
 Settlement is due within four Business Days of the Valuation Point.
 An order for the purchase of Shares will only be deemed to have been accepted by the ACD once it is in receipt of cleared funds for the application.

 For amounts in excess of £50,000, settlement must be made by electronic bank transfer to the bank account detailed on the application form.
-Otherwise, a cheque should be sent for the net amount, made payable to "Evelyn Partners Fund Solutions Limited", at: 45 Gresham Street, London, EC2V 7BG.
+Otherwise, a cheque should be sent for the net amount, made payable to "Evelyn Partners Fund Solutions Limited", at: 177 Bothwell Street, Glasgow, G2 7ER.

-The ACD, at its discretion, has the right to cancel a purchase deal if settlement is materially overdue (being more than five Business Days of receipt of an application form or other instruction) and any loss arising on such cancellation shall be the liability of the applicant.
+The ACD, at its discretion has the right to cancel a purchase deal if settlement is materially overdue (being more than 5 Business Days of receipt of an application form or other instruction) and any loss arising on such cancellation shall be the liability of the applicant.
 The ACD is not obliged to issue Shares unless it has received cleared funds from an investor.

-The ACD reserves the right to charge interest at 4% per annum above the prevailing Bank of England base rate, on the value of any settlement received later than the fourth Business Day following the Valuation Point.
-No interest will be paid on funds held prior to investment.
-Shares that have not been paid for cannot be redeemed.
+The ACD reserves the right to charge interest at $\frac{4\%}{100}$ per annum above the prevailing Bank of England Base rate, on the value of any settlement received later than the 4th Business Day following the Valuation Point.